Meermin slave mutiny: Truces and betrayal

-The crew members on the fore-mast initially reached an agreement with the Malagasy: the crew's lives were to be spared on condition that they sailed Meermin back to Madagascar; but this truce broke down, as a result of which most of those crew members were also killed, and all were thrown overboard.
+The crew members on the fore-mast initially reached an agreement with the Malagasy: the crew's lives were to be spared on condition that they sailed Meermin back to Madagascar; but this truce broke down; the crewmen were killed and their bodies thrown overboard.
 The crew in the gunroom were short of food and drink; Muller decided that they should attempt to regain control of Meermin.
-Neither Muller nor Gulik took part in the attack, as both were wounded.
-It was led by Boatswain Laurens Pieters; 12 crewmen left the gunroom, shooting as they went.
-Pieters and another of the attack party were killed on deck; the rest retreated back to the gunroom, where another crewman, who had been severely wounded, later died.
+Neither Muller nor Gulik took part in the attack, as both were wounded; command was instead transferred to boatswain Laurens Pieters; twelve crewmen armed themselves and exited the gunroom shooting as they went.
+Pieters and another man were surprised and killed as they stepped on deck; the rest retreated back to the gunroom, where another crewman, who had been severely wounded, later died.

-On the third day the crew trapped in the gunroom created a small explosion just outside it, using gunpowder, in which Gulik was injured again.
-Their hope was to frighten the Malagasy into submission, and a Malagasy woman who had been held in the gunroom was instructed to tell the other Malagasy that, if they did not surrender, the crew would blow up the ship.
-The Malagasy responded by saying that they had seen the fearful effect that the explosion also had on the crew, and refused to surrender, again demanding that they be returned to Madagascar.
-Olof Leij agreed, but Captain Muller ordered the crew to sail the ship towards Cape Agulhas, the southernmost point of Africa.
+On the third day, the survivors set off a small explosion just outside it, using gunpowder, in which Gulik was injured again.
+Their hope was to frighten the Malagasy into submission, and a Malagasy woman who had been taken hostage was instructed to tell the other Malagasy that, if they did not surrender, the crew would blow up the ship.
+The Malagasy correctly pointed out that doing so would kill the crew as well, and again demanded that they be returned to Madagascar.
+Leij agreed, but Captain Muller ordered the crew to sail the ship towards Cape Agulhas, the southernmost point of Africa.
 Muller's assessment was that the Malagasy had little skill in seafaring and navigation and therefore would be unlikely to notice the deception, which proved to be the case.
 After three or four days' sailing they sighted land, the VOC settlement of Struisbaai.

 The leader of the mutineers was by now suspicious.
 The orientation of the sunrise, and birds the Malagasy had seen, did not match those of his homeland, which he pointed out to Leij, who spoke enough of the Malagasy language to tell him that the land they saw was a different part of Madagascar.
 They dropped anchor when the ship was "a mile (1.6 km) offshore", and the mutiny's leader, with more than 50 – perhaps as many as 70 – other Malagasy men and women set off for the shore in the ship's longboat and pinnace.
 They had promised their fellow Malagasy that they would light signal fires on the beach and send the boats back if it was safe for them to follow.